Chasing Billy the Kid by Tim Keller - The Chronicle-News, January 2016

 With Billy convicted in a Mesilla courtroom of Sheriff Brady’s murder, Garrett brought him back to Lincoln to await his hanging date.
 Ironically, the Kid was held upstairs in the old Murphy-Dolan Store, now converted to the new county courthouse.

-While Garrett was away in White Oaks, one of Billy’s two guards, Deputy Bob Olinger, took at dinner break across the street at Wortley’s Hotel.
+While Garrett was away in White Oaks, one of Billy’s two guards, Deputy Bob Olinger, took a dinner break across the street at Wortley’s Hotel.
 Billy told Deputy James Bell that he needed a trip to the outhouse.
 When they came back inside, Billy had gotten a gun—no one’s sure how—and he shot Bell on the staircase.
 There’s still a prominent bullet hole at the bottom of the stairs.
 Bell died just outside as Billy raced up the stairs.
 Grabbing Olinger’s shotgun, he awaited Olinger from the upstairs window.

 Olinger heard the gunshot and came running across the street.
 From the corner window above, Billy called out, “Hello Bob.”
 As Olinger looked up, Billy shot him with both barrels of his own shotgun.
 Olinger died right there.